 Food Safety & Sanitation Program permits, regulates, and inspects over 2,000 public facilities in the Municipality of Anchorage.
 We also regulate noise (AMC 15.70), smoking in prohibited areas (AMC 16.65), pests in rental housing (AMC 15.10.050 & AMC 15.10.060), pests and mold in hotels (AMC 15.20.020), the application of pesticides (AMC 15.75), and oversee the delivery of training and testing of the Anchorage Food Worker Card.

 The Air Quality Program is responsible for monitoring and reporting levels of air pollutants, such as carbon monoxide and fine particles, within the municipality of Anchorage.
-The Program also responds to local air quality complaints and is responsible for various air quality projects.
+The program also responds to local air quality complaints and is responsible for various air quality projects.
 For current air quality conditions, call the Air Quality Hotline at (907)343-4899 or view the Air Quality Index daily update page (here).